sgl-project/sglang/docs/references/hyperparameter_tuning.md

 Data parallelism is better for throughput.
 When there is enough GPU memory, always favor data parallelism for throughput.

 ### Avoid out-of-memory by Tuning `--chunked-prefill-size`, `--mem-fraction-static`, `--max-running-requests`
-If you see out of memory (OOM) errors, you can decrease these parameters.
+If you see out of memory (OOM) errors, you can try to tune the following parameters.
 If OOM happens during prefill, try to decrease `--chunked-prefill-size` to `4096` or `2048`.
 If OOM happens during decoding, try to decrease `--max-running-requests`.
 You can also try to decrease `--mem-fraction-static`, which reduces the memory usage of the KV cache memory pool and helps both prefill and decoding.